 MANIFESTO

-Jacques Solovière Paris's approach goes beyond fashion, fusing sartorial choices with strong identity.
-The Parisian label, launched in June 2014, provides a heritage collection of new classics for men: the footwear equivalent of a perfect white t-shirt.
+Jacques Solovière Paris goes beyond fashion, fusing sartorial choices with a strong identity.
+The Parisian label, launched in June 2014, offers a heritage collection of new classics—the footwear equivalent of a perfect white t-shirt.

 The most thrilling aspect of designing for men is the "will they or won't they?" aspect of pushing style forward, bringing men to think about new silhouettes—while remaining quintessentially chic.
 Jacques Solovière Paris is attentive to men with good taste and elegance, and these are the values Jacques Solovière stands by.